Ibnmax/ibn-roshd-max/README.md

 ## Hi there, we are TEAM 7371
-Here is the YouTube video link for our robot → \[[(https://youtu.be/F4-R_nkTTqw?si=RATRviskS9dbDN2P)\]
+Here is the YouTube video link for our robot → \[[([https://youtu.be/F4-R_nkTTqw?si=RATRviskS9dbDN2P](https://youtu.be/d9VSKAYB4kY?feature=shared))\]

-and this fore the obstcale round : https://youtu.be/KA0iE_iIY_Y?si=s2kVDWvs9qxOMXv2
+and this fore the obstcale round : [https://youtu.be/KA0iE_iIY_Y?si=s2kVDWvs9qxOMXv2](https://youtu.be/1VgxIUpCT7o?feature=shared)

 ------------------------------------------------------------------------

 ## Strategy of the Robot in Gameplay

-At the start, the robot relies on computer vision processed by the *Jetson Nano* to detect cubes on the field.
-The Jetson Nano applies ROI (Region of Interest) to separate the cubes from each other, calculate their relative distances, and decide which cube to approach.
+At the start, the robot relies on computer vision processed by the HUSKYLENS 2 to detect field elements.
+The camera analyzes image geometry to recognize intersections and colored pillars, deciding when to initiate avoidance maneuvers based on visual proximity.
-The robot always prioritizes avoiding the closest cube rather than moving toward the farther ones.

-The *Arduino Nano* works as the low-level controller.
-It receives processed signals from the Jetson Nano and converts them into commands for the motors and servos.
-Additionally, the Arduino Nano sends gyro angle data back to the Jetson Nano to improve navigation accuracy.
-It also triggers a buzzer to provide sound feedback during operation.
+The Arduino Mega 2560 works as the central controller, managing a structured state machine.
+It receives vision data via UART and integrates it with gyro yaw feedback from the MPU6050 to ensure precise navigation.
+It then converts these inputs into commands for the drive and steering motors, while triggering a buzzer to provide sound feedback.

-With the help of *DF Ultrasonic sensors* placed around the robot, we can detect obstacles in 360 degrees and avoid collisions at corners, while also ensuring the robot can stop and leave the starting area safely.
+With the help of six URM09 ultrasonic sensors placed around the chassis, the robot monitors wall distances to prevent collisions, confirm corner turns, and execute a highly accurate final parking sequence safely.

-The rear *differential mechanism* allows the wheels to rotate smoothly, making the robot's turns sharper and more stable.
-Combined with servo motors for steering, the robot achieves precise movements while navigating the field.
+The custom chassis features a front steering mechanism controlled by a servo motor.
+Combined with a rear geared DC motor and a Hall encoder for exact distance measurement, the robot achieves stable, precise movements while navigating the field.

 ------------------------------------------------------------------------